hardin47/st47s-and-d47a/content/blog/2021-07-18-rr-and-or/index.markdown

 $$

 #### **Odds Ratio**
 A related concept to risk is odds.
 It is often used in horse racing, where "success" is typically defined as losing.
 So, if the odds are 3 to 1 we would expect to lose 3/4 of the time.
 The odds ratio (OR) is the ratio of odds for each group.
-We say, "The odds of success is **OR** times higher for those in group 1 compared to those group 2."
+We say, "The odds of success is **OR** times for those in group 1 as compared to those group 2."

 `\begin{eqnarray*}